Ravenna Cosmography: British section

+The section covering mainland Britain is found in the last 3 chapters of book 5.
+Most is contained within chapter 31 with a short description of its surrounding islands is found at the end of chapter 30.
+Ireland is described in chapter 32, with Brittany and the semi-mythical Thule in the final chapter, 33.

-The naming of places in Roman Britain has traditionally relied on Ptolemy’s Geography, the Antonine Itinerary and the Peutinger Table, as the Cosmography was seen as full of corruptions, with the ordering of the lists of placenames being haphazard.
+The naming of places in Roman Britain has traditionally relied on Ptolemy's Geography, the Antonine Itinerary and the Peutinger Table, as the Cosmography was seen as full of corruptions, with the ordering of the lists of placenames being haphazard.
 However, there are more entries in the Cosmography than in the other documents, and so it has been studied more recently.
 The antiquary Roger Gale, writing in 1709, was the first to attempt to use it as a source for Romano-British place names, but early attempts relied on the similarity between ancient and modern names, and this method was seen to be suspect by the mid-19th century.
 Archaeological investigations were uncovering sites that had evidence of occupation in the Roman period, and this correlation became important.
 The Antonine Itinerary and Richard of Cirencester's de Situ Britanniae were increasingly used to corroborate entries, until Richard's work was found to be an 18th-century hoax by Charles Bertram.
 The Cosmography remained relatively impenetrable until the mid-20th century.

 In 1949, Sir Ian Richmond and O G S Crawford published a paper they had originally submitted to Archaeologia, which suggested that the sources for the document had included maps or road books, and that many place names described geographical features.
 The book was seen as a significant advance in the study both of the document and of Romano-British placenames.
 Louis Dillemann's work, which was translated by Professor Colin Smith and published in Archaeologia in 1979, was the first time that the theories of J Schnetz had been summarised for an English-speaking audience, while A. L. F. Rivet and Colin Smith used their study of the document to publish The Place-Names of Roman Britain in the same year.